1-Lipschitz Neural Networks are more expressive with N-Activations: Limitations of existing activation functions

 \begin{lem} The Absolute Value activation is not \universal. \end{lem} \begin{proof} {\operatorname{v}} {\operatorname{w}} In order to prove \Cref{lem:absvalbad}, it is enough to show that there exists a 1-dimensional, \ols{}, \CPWL{} function that can not be expressed by any \ols{} \abs-network.
 There is in fact a simple function that can not be expressed, we call it the \nfun.
 It is given as:

 It is visualized in \cref{fig:n_function}.
 We will show that \abs-networks can not express this function.

 Suppose there is an \abs-network $f$ that can express the \nfun.
 First, note that the \nfun is not linear, so we need to apply an activation function at some point.
 Consider the first time the \abs-activation is applied non-trivially.
 We will consider the input and the output of this first activation, and denote them by $\vfun(x) \in \mathbb{R}^k$ and $\wfun(x) \in \mathbb{R}^k$ (as a function of input $x \in \mathbb{R}$).
 We obtain $\wfun(x)$ from $\vfun(x)$ by applying the \abs-activation to at least some of the elements.
+Furthermore, we can obtain the output of the network, $f(x)$, from $\wfun(x)$ by applying the remaining layers of the network.
+The only assumption we make about those layer is that they are all \ols.

 By our assumption, we know that $\vfun$ is a linear function of the input, write

 for some $\vec{\theta}\in \mathbb{R}^k$ and $\vec{b} \in \mathbb{R}^k$.
 Note that $\|\vec{\theta}\|_2 \le 1$ by the 1-Lipschitz property.